-The strategy to ensure ongoing conservation of the House shall consist of a Maintenance Plan and a Funding Strategy.

-The Maintenance Plan shall be prepared with input from an Architect who is acceptable to the City, and who is knowledgeable in the restoration of heritage buildings.
+The strategy to ensure ongoing conservation of the House shall consist of a Maintenance Plan prepared with input from a Conservation Architect or qualified Heritage Consultant who is acceptable to the City.
 Issues to be addressed include water penetration and damage from sun, wind, weather and animals.
 Maintenance includes painting or staining, sealing, weather-stripping and the like.